boxgrinder/boxgrinder.org/blog/2011-03-09-boxgrinder-build-0-9-0-is-out.md

 If you're confused, feel free to read the [BoxGrinder Build usage page](/tutorials/boxgrinder-build-usage-instructions/) which shows the current state.

-To make the BoxGrinder Build backward-compatible, we added support for our legacy packages section format:
+To make BoxGrinder Build backwards-compatible, we added support for our legacy packages section format:

 Old format: